Question: What is a WPS File?

 Note: Depending on your version of Microsoft Office 2003 or 2007, and the version of Microsoft Works that the WPS file you want to open was created in, you may need to install the free Microsoft Works 6-9 File Converter tool before being able to open the WPS file in question.

 The free AbiWord word processor also opens WPS files, at least those created with certain versions of Microsoft Works.
+LibreOffice Writer and OpenOffice Writer are two more free programs that can open WPS files.

 If you're having trouble opening a WPS file with any of the already mentioned methods, the file might instead be a Kingsoft Writer document, which also utilizes the WPS extension.
-You can open those types of WPS files with the Kingsoft Writer Free software.
+You can open those types of WPS files with the Kingsoft Writer software.

 If you know anything else useful about WPS files, please let me know so I can update this page.